Spanish 201 - Intermediate Spanish

 Spanish 201 is the first course of the Second-Year Spanish Language Program at the University of Washington.
 It is part of a sequence of three intermediate-level language courses (SPAN 201, SPAN 202, and SPAN 203) designed for those students who have completed the First-Year Spanish Language Program or its equivalent.
 This course aims to expand the oral and written communication skills acquired in earlier classes and to broaden students’ understanding of the cultures of the Spanish-speaking world, including the Hispanic/Latinx communities in the U.S.

 Spanish 201 is open to students who have completed Spanish 103 or scored a minimum of 4 in each of the four sections (reading, writing, listening and speaking) of the placement test.
-For information on the Spanish placement test visit: https://depts.washington.edu/llc/testing/spanport/
+For more information, see Spanish placement test.

-For information on registration policies and procedures click HERE.
+For information on registration policies and procedures visit Undergraduate Enrollment Policies and Procedures.

 For advising contact the Humanities Academic Services Center.